Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Keep Your Cat’s Paws Clean

-Cats do a great job of grooming themselves but paying a little extra attention to their paws ensures they’re happy and healthy.
+Cats do a great job of grooming themselves, but paying extra attention to their paws ensures that they’re happy and healthy.
 While some cats may be resistant to paw cleaning at first, patience and rewards—such as treats—can help your cat adjust and become more comfortable with this regular grooming task.

 Featured Image Credit: Elya Vatel, Shutterstock